Best cash Isa rates this week

 Accounts can be opened with £1, up to £100,000.
 The account is available online only.
 Transfers in from other cash Isas are permitted.

-This account accepts transfers in from other accounts but you can only operate the account online.
-You're also limited to three withdrawals per calendar year.
+This account accepts transfers in from other accounts and you can operate it in branch, by post and over the phone.
 Minimum balance is £1.

 NOTICE ACCOUNT ISAs

-Notice accounts need you to plan withdrawals in advance, but the rates are slightly higher than instant access in return.
+Notice accounts need you to plan withdrawals in advance, but the rates can be higher than those offered by instant access.
 Be aware these products are more likely to offered tiered rates, so the interest you get depends on your account balance.

 FIXED RATE ISAs